Kolch/Kolch/README.md

 - :art: [My portfolio]

 ## I'm currently:
-- :guardsman: working as a freelancer
+- :guardsman: trying to be the best version of myself
 - :books: learning everything that comes to Apple and iOS development
 - :microscope: learning AI, ML